litestar-org/litestar/docs/usage/templating.rst

 When you define a template response, you can either pass a template file name or a string containing the template.
-The latter is useful if you want to define the template inline for small templates or :class:`HTMX <litestar.contrib.htmx>` responses for example.
+The latter is useful if you want to define the template inline for small templates or :doc:`HTMX </usage/htmx>` responses for example.

 .. tab-set::